imperosol/nyanpasu-lib/README.md

 # nyanpasu-lib
 Functions I regularly use in my C projects.

-Compatible with Windows and Linux
+Compatible with Windows, MacOS and Linux